graphql-hive/graphql-conf-2025-gateway-workshop/SLIDES.md

 - Production debugging without downtime

 <!--
-- Here's another feature that makes production operations so much easier!
+- Now let's see Hive Logger in action with its most impressive feature
 - Request IDs make debugging so much easier in distributed systems
-- And now, logging got even better, you can switch to debug mode without restarting your production gateway!
+- And here's the real game changer: you can switch to debug mode without restarting your production gateway!
 - This is absolutely essential for troubleshooting production issues
+- Imagine it's 3am, something's wrong in production, and you need more verbose logging
+- Instead of restarting services and potentially making things worse, you just change the log level
 - I'll demo changing log levels live during our session -->